cjab/struct.js/README.md

 ### Primitive Arrays

 Primitive arrays are just as they sound, arrays of primitive types.
+All of the listed primitive types can also be used for array fields.

 ### Structs